Clinical Trials: Medicine's Method for Answering Questions

 Major Announcement: A Guide to Systemic Therapy For ACC from the ACCRF

-Jeff Kaufman, the Executive Director of our partner organization the ACCRF (Adenoid Cystic Carcinoma Research Foundation) was pleased to announce on November 24, 2010 a new publication is now available on the www.accrf.org website.
+Jeff Kaufman, the Executive Director of our partner organization the ACCRF (Adenoid Cystic Carcinoma Research Foundation) was pleased to announce a publication is now available on the www.accrf.org website.
 This document, "A Guide to Systemic Therapy for ACC" provides context and detailed information on clinical trials for patients and physicians dealing with this progressive disease.
 It covers information about both past and current clinical trials as well as the scientific advances that are laying the groundwork for future success.
 A very significant portion of this document announced an upcoming clinical trial for the novel drug Dovitinib.
 This represents the first clinical trial study for ACC that is supported with clear laboratory rationale, identification of specific molecular targets, combined with xenograph screening using multiple mouse models with a variety of ACC cell lines.
 This does not assure that the clinical trial will be 100% effective for the patients participating in the trial, but the chances are substantially improved based upont the clinical research evidence.
 This document can be accessed at the ACCRF website.

 What is a Clinical Trial?

 A clinical trial is a research study involving people.
 This means that people are participants in a highly structured, controlled process designed to answer a specific, medical question.
 Before a new treatment can be tested on people, it must be tested and evaluated in the laboratory.
 This type of research uses tissue cultures of cells or animals to test the treatment.
 This pre-clinical phase gives an indication of how the treatment works and its possible side effects, but it cannot predict how a person might react.
 The only way to know how it will work in humans is through a clinical trial.
 Clinical trials typically involve three progressive phases, and can take place in hospitals, universities, doctor's offices or community clinics.